kadena-community/pact-toolbox/packages/prelude/README.md

 # @pact-toolbox/prelude

-> Standard library and contract management for Pact development
+> Declarative prelude system with smart caching, checksums, and optimized downloads for Pact development

 ## Overview

-The `@pact-toolbox/prelude` package provides a comprehensive system for managing standard Pact contracts (preludes) in your development environment.
-It handles downloading, templating, deployment, and lifecycle management of essential Kadena contracts and custom preludes.
+The `@pact-toolbox/prelude` package provides a modern, declarative system for managing standard Pact contracts (preludes) with intelligent caching, checksum verification, and optimized downloads.
+It uses a factory-based approach to define preludes with deployment groups, namespace management, and lifecycle hooks.

 ## Installation